josephg/egwalker-paper/reg-text.typ

 == System model

-Each device on which a user edits a document is a _replica_, and each replica stores the full editing history of the document.
+Each device on which a user edits a document is a _replica_, and each replica stores its full editing history.
 When a user makes an insertion or deletion, that operation is immediately applied to the user's local replica, and then asynchronously sent over the network to any other replicas that have a copy of the same document.
 Users can also edit their local copy while offline; the corresponding operations are then enqueued and sent when the device is next online.